 The expulsion of such a refugee shall be carried out only following a decision reached in accordance with due process of law.
 The refugee shall have the right to submit evidence to clear him- or herself, to appeal the decision, and to be represented before the competent authority.
 If the decision to expel the person is maintained, he or she shall be accorded a reasonable period within which to seek legal admission into another country.

-Minimum Standards of Protection Established by UNHCR for Individuals Who Have Not Received the Formal Status of Refugees
+4. Minimum Standards of Protection Established by the UNHCR for Individuals who have not Received the Formal Status of Refugees

 Only States can grant refugee status.
-However, UNHCR can use its good offices to help States find durable solutions to refugee problems.
-UNHCR’s Executive Committee has set forth the minimum rights that all States must grant to refugees who do not come under the definition of the 1951 Refugee Convention and therefore cannot benefit from the status it provides, until a durable solution can be found.
+However, the UNHCR can use its good offices to assist States in finding durable solutions to refugee problems.
+The UNHCR’s Executive Committee has set out the minimum rights that all States must grant to refugees who do not fall within the definition of the 1951 Refugee Convention and therefore cannot benefit from the Refugee’s status it provides, until a durable solution can be found.

 Conclusion 22 (Session XXXII) of 24 April 1981, adopted by the UNHCR Executive Committee on International Protection of Refugees